dgcamacho/so2021/exercises/sheet10.md

 Design two implementations of this class, both of which store the values in a `std::vector<double>`.
 The first implementation has to be derived from `std::vector<double>` and the second one should not use inheritance.
-Use two different header files for this, and only include one of them at a time when testing with the programs below.
+Use two different header files for this (e.g. `NumVector[1/2].hh`), and only include one of them at a time when testing with the programs below.

 Test your implementation as follows: